Return to Work

 Keeping in Touch (KIT) Days

-KIT days may be taken by individuals on parental leave are paid to be in the workplace in order to keep up to date with workplace activities.
+KIT days may be taken by individuals on parental leave and are paid to be in the workplace in order to keep up to date with workplace activities.
 Up to 10 days can be taken during the parental leave period (not within the first two weeks of birth for new mothers).
 It can include training or other activities which the individual and employer feel can facilitate a smooth return.

 Many individuals find these days extremely useful as they can ensure you stay connected to the workplace.
 You can use these days to take part in training which can help you to keep up to date in your specialty area and maintain confidence in your professional abilities.